Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 EU hosting in Germany

 The platform runs at Hetzner in Germany.
 Customer invoice data and audit history sit in EU data centers.
-AI processing on a zero data retention basis.

 GDPR-aligned posture